Minimal functions on the random graph: Unary functions

-Suppose the endomorphisms of $\Gamma$ are not generated by $\{ -\} \cup \text{Aut}(G)$.
-Then, by Proposition~\ref{prop:galois}, there is a relation $R$ invariant under $\{ -\} \cup \text{Aut}(G)$ and an endomorphism $e$ of $\Gamma$ which violates $R$; that is, there exists a tuple $a:=(a_1,\ldots,a_n)\in R$ such that $e(a)=(e(a_1),\ldots,e(a_n))\nin R$.
+Suppose the endomorphisms of $\Gamma$ are not generated by $\{\flip\} \cup \text{Aut}(G)$.
+Then, by Proposition~\ref{prop:galois}, there is a relation $R$ invariant under $\{\flip\} \cup \text{Aut}(G)$ and an endomorphism $e$ of $\Gamma$ which violates $R$; that is, there exists a tuple $a:=(a_1,\ldots,a_n)\in R$ such that $e(a)=(e(a_1),\ldots,e(a_n))\nin R$.

-Since $R$ is definable in the random graph, $e$ violates either an edge or a non-edge.
+Since $R$ is definable in $G$, $e$ violates either an edge or a non-edge.
 Hence, as in the proof of Proposition~\ref{prop:endos-weak}, the assumption that $e$ does not generate $e_N$, $e_E$, or a constant operation implies that $e$ is injective.

 Let $\F=(F;D,f_1,\ldots,f_n)$ be any finite $n$-constant graph.
 By the $n$-constant interpolation lemma (Lemma~\ref{lem:n-constant-interpolation}), there is a copy $\F'$ of $\F$ in the $\aleph_0$-universal $n$-constant graph $\Q:=(V;E,a_1,\ldots,a_n)$ such that $e$ is canonical on this copy.